Comet Leonard: Meet the “Christmas Comet”!

 When can I start observing Comet Leonard?

 In the second half of December, the comet will move into the southern celestial hemisphere.
 On Christmas Day (December 25), Comet Leonard will be visible from the Southern Hemisphere in the constellation Microscopium.
 To quickly find the comet’s location in the sky, use our stargazing apps: Sky Tonight or Star Walk.
+Launch any of these apps, tap the magnifier icon, type “Leonard” in the search field, and the app will show you the comet’s exact location.

 Comet Leonard may not become “the new Neowise”, but it can still provide a spectacular astronomical show by the end of 2021.
 Let’s keep our fingers crossed for that!
 We wish you clear skies and happy observations!